Invisible Worlds art residency: Ferment!

 - Free with Eden admission

 An interactive look into the world of fermentation, through taste, visuals and science.
 Learn how fermenting can help you connect with the environment, the seasons and your gut!
+Drop by and sample some tasty Korean cuisine, and chat to our resident chef, scientist and artist.
 It's part of our series of artist residencies that bring to life Invisible Worlds.

 Ferment! is an interactive workshop where we can explore the process through science, food and art.

 British cuisine is uniquely disengaged with this ancient process but we believe it can be a useful tool in developing a new culture.
 As a simple method of preserving natural seasonal gluts and creating exciting flavours with local produce, knowing how to ferment can help open new dialogues between growers and consumers, the environment and the seasons.
 We invite you to study fermentation on its microbial scale, to taste and create your own ferments and explore the sound and art of this wonderful process!